Parameters

 oidc-provider.yml

-Rain looks for parameter files with the following extensions in order: .json, .yml, .yaml.
+Rain looks for parameter files with extensions .json, .yml, or .yaml (in that order).
 The first match is passed to rain deploy with the --config flag.

 File structure